gchetty/ab-line-classifier/README.md

 ![Deep Breathe Logo](img/readme/deep-breathe-logo.jpg "Deep Breath AI")

-We at [Deep Breathe](https://www.deepbreathe.ai/) sought to train a deep learning model for the task of automating the distinction between normal and abnormal lung tissue based of a lung ultrasound.
+We at [Deep Breathe](https://www.deepbreathe.ai/) sought to train a deep learning model for the task of automating the distinction between normal and abnormal lung tissue on lung ultrasound.

 This repository contains work relating to development and validation of an A-line vs. B-line